 Which got my partner David and I thinking; what if we could come up with a hub of online tools to help families and their relatives and other childcare help, organise themselves and manage their day to day lives?

-The decision to develop FamDots after that hectic weekend with my nephews was more about finding a hobby that David and I could work on together as opposed to a full blown business proposal.
-Gradually however we realised that if we were going to be serious about the idea we would need to spend more time and money on developing the idea.
+The decision to develop FamDots after that hectic weekend with my nephews was more about finding a hobby that David and I could work on together as opposed to a full-blown business proposal.
+Gradually, however, we realised that if we were going to be serious about the idea, we would need to spend more time and money on developing the concept.

 David, who is an expert at the IT side, took the plunge and left his job in 2012 to work full time on FamDots, while I have a background in marketing and have been freelancing for the last few years, which has given me the flexibility to work on FamDots when necessary.
 My freelancing has effectively been funding our tilt at becoming entrepreneurs.

-Where possible we’ve tapped into our network of family and friends for the skills we need, which has kept costs down but as things have developed there are inevitably costs such as the use of IT servers and legal work.
+Where possible, we’ve tapped into our network of family and friends for the skills we need, which has kept costs down but as things have developed there are inevitable costs such as the use of IT servers and legal work.

-It is all consuming working for yourself and usually means goodbye to the 9 to 5 and hello to the 24/7.
-Having said that, the plusses of discussing our business plan in our local cafe over a lovely breakfast and the conviction that what we’re doing could make a real difference to people’s lives makes it worth it.
+It is all-consuming working for yourself and usually means goodbye to the 9 to 5 and hello to the 24/7.
+Having said that, the pluses of discussing our business plan in our local cafe over a lovely breakfast and the conviction that what we’re doing could make a real difference to people’s lives makes it worth it.

 - you can’t be an expert in everything (use your network of friends and family)

 - you don’t learn what to do by reading books, but they will at least tell you what you need to find out about